Theta Decay Calculator

 When is theta decay highest?

 ATM options in the final days before expiration (especially with high IV).
-They hold onto extrinsic value the longest due to being in the center of the stock's expected move cone.
-Deep ITM/OTM options will lose most of their extrinsic value before expiration, leading to a slowing of their decay as they near expiration.
+They hold onto extrinsic value the longest because they are in the center of the stock's expected move cone.
+Deep ITM/OTM options will lose most of their extrinsic value before expiration, slowing their decay as they approach expiration.

 Can you avoid theta decay when buying options?

 You can't eliminate it for long options, but you can manage it: buy longer-dated options (slower decay), go deeper ITM (less extrinsic to lose), or use a debit spread where the short leg offsets the long leg's decay.
-You can even structure debit spreads with positive theta—though that typically means accepting lower reward relative to risk.
+You can even structure debit spreads with positive theta—though that typically means accepting a lower reward-to-risk ratio.
 Ultimately, theta is the cost of asymmetric return potential.

 Chris Butler